wh2353/adl-fall-19/README.md

 # adl-fall-19
 ## Note added by W.H.
-091819: \nChange the url for ipynb files from github.com to colab.research.google.com/github/ will open the colab notebook automatically
+091819: <br/>Change the url for ipynb files from github.com to colab.research.google.com/github/ will open the colab notebook automatically